MStanzl/ring-ui-docs/topics/Checkbox.md

 [//]: # (title: Checkbox)

 Surprise!
 This is an image!
-BLABLABLABLA test
+BLABLABLABLA test t

 ![Sample Image](Intro.png)